What is a Private Right of Action?

 How to Obtain a Private Right of Action

-Employees must first file a complaint with the Attorney General's Office in order to file a private lawsuit in court.
-(For violations of chapter 151, sections 1B and 20, employees do not need to file with Attorney General's Office.)
+Generally, employees first must file a complaint with the Attorney General's Office in order to file a private lawsuit in court.
 Employees will need proof of filing the complaint with the Attorney General's Office in order to pursue their private claim.
+(Employees do not need to file with the Attorney General’s Office before filing suit for minimum wage or overtime violations pursuant to M.G.L. c.
+151, s.
+1B and 20.)

-Employees must either: wait 90 days after filing with the Attorney General's Office before filing their private lawsuit in court; or receive permission from the Attorney General's Office to proceed with a private suit before the 90-day period set forth above.
+Employees who must file a complaint must then either: wait 90 days after filing with the Attorney General's Office before filing their private lawsuit in court; or receive permission from the Attorney General's Office to proceed with a private suit before the 90-day period set forth above.
 In order to do this, employees must request a private right of action from the Attorney General's Office.

 If you are filing an electronic complaint form and would like to request a private right of action (right to sue) letter that waives this 90 day period, please indicate this in the comment section of the eform.
 Click here to access the complaint form .